 With the game’s Episode 4 Act 3 update, Riot Games introduced a new addition to the agent roster with an Initiator named Fade.
-Hailing from Turkey, the agent mostly takes advantage of her recon-based abilities and sabotages her playstyle.
+Hailing from Turkey, this agent mostly takes advantage of her recon-based abilities and sabotages enemy play style.

 The update also introduced several nerfs and buffs to various agents, which has impacted their game performance rating.

 Valorant Episode 4 Act 3: All agents ranked from best to worst on Ascent

 Valorant’s meta is known for being dynamic as the game updates every two weeks.
 Thus, players always have to adapt to the meta, which observes changes biweekly.